CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 ⊤×-fro A a = {!!}
 ```

+## Empty

-We can go even further, however.
-We can define a data type `∅` with no
+We can go even further.
+We can define a data type `∅`{.Agda} with no
-constructors.
+constructors at all.
 This is called the "empty type":

 ```
-data ∅ : Type₀ where
+data ∅ : Type where
+-- Nothing!
 ```

 The recursion principle of the empty type is a version of the "ex
 falso quodlibet" principle of logic: with no assumptions, we may
 define a map `∅ → A`.
 The definition of this map is also by pattern
 matching, except in this case there are no constructions and so no
 patterns to match with.
+We cannot just write no definition at all, so
-Agda has special syntax for this situation:
+Agda has special syntax for this situation: `()`, the "absurd"
-`()`, the empty pattern.
+pattern, because to have an actual element of `∅`{.Agda} to match on
+here would be absurd.

 ```
 ∅-rec : {ℓ : Level} {A : Type ℓ}